AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/fusion-in-admin-console/fusion-adobe-admin-console.md

 product-area: workfront-integrations
 navigation-topic: fusion-in-admin-console
 title: Platform-based administration differences (Adobe Workfront Fusion/Adobe Business Platform)
 description: If your organization has been onboarded to the Adobe Business Platform, your users use the Adobe Business Platform to access Adobe Workfront Fusion.
-This means that:
+This means that - EDIT ME.
 hidefromtoc: true
 ---